The Ex-Evangelical Community

 Andrew formally came out to his family on the Thanksgiving break of his freshman year.
 It didn’t go well.
 Now Andrew lives in his dorm room, cut off from his family and working to pay for his education on his own.
 The last time he spoke to his father, Andrew was told he was going to Hell.
 (2)

 Stories like these make me sad and angry.
 Yes, homosexuality is a sin.
 However, I don’t believe that same-sex attraction is a sin.
-So the church has treated homosexuality as this abominable sin that God takes away if people try harder, pray harder, and read the Bible more.
-When in reality, same-sex attraction is not just something a person can switch off (certainly God could take the desire away from a person immediately but this seems to not be common).
-Just like how anxiety and depression are not things that you just turn off.
-We then have teens (and people of any age really) who realize that they are attracted to the same sex and they are told that the way to stop those feelings is to do something on their own power.
+So many in the church have treated it as a sin that God takes away if people try harder, pray harder, and read the Bible more.
+We then have teens (and people of any age really) who realize that they are attracted to people of the same sex and they are told that the way to stop those feelings is to do something on their own power.
 A works based solution instead of a grace based solution.
-We tell them to muster up faith by their own effort instead of telling them to look to Christ and His finished work on the cross.
-We give them the law and no gospel.
+Churches have told them to muster up faith and stop the feelings by their own effort instead of telling them to look to Christ and His finished work on the cross.
+Many churches give them the law and no gospel.

 There is a difference between someone approaching a pastor and saying “I realize that I am attracted to people of my sex, what should I do?
 I feels like it’s sin but I can’t stop my feelings” and someone who says to themselves “I am actively engaging in homosexual activities and I don’t want to give it up.
 So I will find a church that accepts my lifestyle so that I can continue in sin and not be obedient to God.”
 A pastor needs to respond to the doubter with care and with truth.
 Don’t call the person who says they struggle with same-sex attraction an abomination.
 Point them to the truths of Scripture.
 Pray with them.
 Be real with them.